Knowledge-intensive approved EIS funds: what could they mean for investors?

 Besides the requirement to invest largely in knowledge-intensive companies, the main difference is the structure of the fund and its implication for the timing of income tax relief.

-When you invest in a conventional EIS fund, the tax year(s) to which income tax relief can be applied will depend on when the capital is deployed.
+When you invest in a conventional EIS fund, the tax year(s) in which income tax relief can be applied will depend on when the capital is deployed.

 It is common, for instance, for EIS funds to target deployment over a period of 12-18 months.
-So, even if you invest in the current tax year, the investment date may fall in the next tax year, thereby limiting carry back options.
+So, even if you invest in the current tax year, the investment date may fall in the next tax year.

 For both kinds of funds, the CGT and IHT tax benefits are linked to the date the money is invested in the underlying companies.
 Read more on EIS tax relief »